cckmwong-data/bigquery-sales/README.md

    - Mixed-type features handled using **FAMD** and **Gower distance**

 3. **GitHub Actions Automation**
-   - Python script is loaded to Github and is scheduled to run daily using GitHub Actions
+   - Python script is loaded to Github and is scheduled to run daily at 10pm using GitHub Actions
    - Uses **secure service account authentication** via GitHub Secrets

 4. **BigQuery Integration**